pau1a/Transcrypt/main.md

 This section covers how Transcrypt Core collects, organises, and reuses **Cyber Essentials evidence**—the screenshots, logs, inventory exports, and policy documents that prove each control.
 The platform centres on predictable routines: guided forms capture structured answers, file uploads are immediately tagged to controls, and reminders close the loop when evidence goes stale.
 Runtime behaviour stays straightforward and reviewable so small teams can trust what the system is doing on their behalf.

 Automation focuses on chores that normally consume evenings before certification: gathering proof from devices, checking that required screenshots exist, and packaging everything into the IASME submission order.
 Background jobs handle PDF creation, evidence bundling, and reminder schedules while keeping the visible experience simple [↩ A3.2.6 – Report Service; A3.2.10 – Observability & Audit].
-Offline/PWA support lets users capture photos or notes on-site and sync them later without losing context [↩ UX4.5 – Offline and Multi-Device Support; A3.2.9 – Data Stores & Artifacts].
+Offline/PWA support lets users capture photos or notes on-site and sync them later without losing context [↩ UX4.5 – Offline and Multi-Device Support; A3.2.9 – Data Stores & Artefacts].
 Dashboards surface action lists, renewal countdowns, and evidence completeness in plain English so teams can act quickly.

-Transcrypt Core keeps privacy practical: collect only what is needed for Cyber Essentials, isolate each tenant, and ensure users can export or delete their own records when required [↩ A3.2.5 – Evidence Services; A3.2.9 – Data Stores & Artifacts].
+Transcrypt Core keeps privacy practical: collect only what is needed for Cyber Essentials, isolate each tenant, and ensure users can export or delete their own records when required [↩ A3.2.5 – Evidence Services; A3.2.9 – Data Stores & Artefacts].
 AI remains a build-time assistant that drafts policies or suggests missing artefacts, with humans confirming every output before it becomes part of the record [↩ A3.2.4 – LLM Assist Pipeline].
 The goal is simple—clear data contracts, lightweight automation, and evidence that is always ready for the next renewal.

 ### 5.1 Data Flow Architecture (v1)
 These components operate within the hosted Transcrypt platform integrated with the web app and evidence vault.